 Proposed Revisions to SSAP No. 68:

-5. A business combination accounted for under the statutory purchase method and in which the acquired entity is valued in accordance with paragraphs 8.b.ii., 8.b.iii. or, 8.b.iv. of SSAP No. 97 shall determine the amount of positive goodwill or negative goodwill created by the combination using the reporting entity’s share of the GAAP net book value of the acquired entity, adjusted to a statutory basis of accounting in accordance with paragraph 9 of SSAP No. 97 in the case of acquired entities valued in accordance paragraphs 8.b.ii. or 8.b.iv. of SSAP No. 97.
+5. A business combination accounted for under the statutory purchase method and in which the acquired entity is valued in accordance with paragraphs 8.b.ii., 8.b.iii. or, 8.b.iv. of SSAP No. 97 shall determine the amount of positive goodwill or negative goodwill created by the combination using the reporting entity’s share of the GAAP net book value of the acquired entity, adjusted to a statutory basis of accounting in accordance with paragraph 9 of SSAP No. 97 in the case of acquired entities valued in accordance with paragraphs 8.b.ii. or 8.b.iv. of SSAP No. 97.
+If the acquired entity is a holding company, the purchase price and goodwill shall be calculated to determine the amount of goodwill that should be assigned to the downstream entities that were acquired as part of the holding company acquisition.
+This is required because a reporting entity that subsequently qualifies and elects to look-through the holding company pursuant to SSAP No. 97, paragraphs 25-26 is only permitted to admit the goodwill attributed to the downstream entities that are admitted through the SSAP No. 97 look-through approach.
+Information on the assigned goodwill shall be captured in the initial Sub 1 filing to the NAIC for all holding company acquisitions and disclosed in accordance with paragraph 42 if the reporting entity utilizes the look-through approach.
 Business combinations accounted for under the statutory purchase method and in which the acquired entity is valued in accordance with, paragraph 8.b.i. of SSAP No. 97 shall determine the amount of positive or negative goodwill created by the business combination using the insurer’s share of the statutory book value of the acquired entity.

 Proposed Revisions to SSAP No. 97: